Indian Women's League (IWL) Women's Football

 In the 80th minute, Sribhumi FC pulled one goal back to reduce the deficit.
 In midfield, Arina Devi won the ball after beating Karthika, moved forward and passed it to Rimpa Haldar on the right side of the box, from where she placed the ball into the net to make it 3–1 for Sribhumi FC.

 After completing the first phase with seven matches played, East Bengal Women’s points tally reached 21 after winning all their matches, while Sribhumi FC remained with 9 points from seven matches.
 However, the conditions outside the ground grabbed attention as the rescheduled match, shifted from 4:00 PM, required floodlights due to weather conditions.
 The ground’s floodlights are still not fully fixed, and after it became dark in the second half, play continued with only one floodlight functioning, which created uneasiness among the players.
+As the game continued with one floodlight functioning from one corner of the ground, East Bengal Women goalkeeper Panthoi Chanu faced terrible problem.
+She played while covering her eyes most of the time as the light was hitting her directly.
+Along with her, all the players faced a unique atmosphere and difficulties as the top-tier women’s league of Indian football continued in such conditions.

 At the end of the match, both coaches shared their thoughts.
 Anthony Andrews said he was happy with all three points and with completing the first phase, but added that there are still many areas to improve.
 On the other hand, Sribhumi FC coach Sujata Kar spoke about the lack of preparation, as a few of her players joined the team only yesterday, and with such limited preparation they had to face a strong side like East Bengal FC.